Lawrence, Nassau County, New York: Government

+The Village of Lawrence is governed by an elected mayor and board of trustees.
+The Village of Lawrence Board of Trustees consists of a Mayor, a Deputy Mayor, and four Village Trustees (including the Deputy Mayor) – all of whom have term limits.
+The mayor may only serve three 2-year terms, and trustees are limited to four 2-year terms.

+As of September 2025, the Mayor of Lawrence is Samuel "Shlomo" Nahmias, the Deputy Mayor is Aaron Felder, and the Village Trustees are Aaron Felder, Steven C. Gottesman, Aaron M. Parnes, and Tammy M. Roz.

+Politics

+In the 2024 United States presidential election, the majority of Lawrence voters voted for Donald Trump (R).

 Education

+Public schools

-The Lawrence Public Schools, School District 15, serve the communities of Atlantic Beach, Cedarhurst, Inwood, Lawrence, and sections of Woodmere and North Woodmere.
+The Lawrence Union Free School District includes all of Lawrence.
+It serves the communities of Atlantic Beach, Cedarhurst, Inwood, and Lawrence – along with sections of North Woodmere, Woodmere, and Woodsburgh.

+Private schools

-The Hebrew Academy of the Five Towns and Rockaway, is a K-12 Modern Orthodox school where students study Jewish and secular subjects in a dual curriculum.
+The Hebrew Academy of the Five Towns and Rockaway is a K-12 Modern Orthodox school where students study Jewish and secular subjects in a dual curriculum.
 The Pre-School, Kindergarten and Elementary schools are located on one campus on Frost Lane and Washington Avenue.
 The Brandeis School is a conservative Jewish Day School located in Lawrence.

 Mesivta Ateres Yaakov is a yeshiva located in Lawrence.

-Rambam Mesivta is also located in Lawrence on Frost ave.
-It is for grades 9-12 where students learn a dual curriculum of Jewish and Secular studies.
+Rambam Mesivta, located on Frost Lane, is for grades 9–12 where students learn a dual curriculum of Jewish and secular studies.
 Lawrence is also home to the Shor Yoshuv Institute, a Rabbinical College with several hundred students.

 Transportation

-The Lawrence station provides Long Island Rail Road service on the Far Rockaway Branch to Penn Station in Midtown Manhattan and Atlantic Terminal in Brooklyn with connections at Jamaica to other parts of Long Island.
+The Lawrence and Inwood stations provides Long Island Rail Road service on the Far Rockaway Branch to New York Penn Station and Grand Central Madison in Midtown Manhattan and Atlantic Terminal in Brooklyn, with connections at Jamaica to other parts of Long Island.